-They may be furry and cute and their antics are comical and fun to watch, but rabbits lose their appeal quickly when they wreak havoc in the garden by chewing their way through your prized plants.
+They may be furry and cute, their antics comical and fun to watch, but rabbits lose their appeal quickly when they wreak havoc in the garden by chewing their way through your prized plants.
 Selecting rabbit resistant plants isn’t a sure-fire solution because the critters will eat nearly anything if they’re hungry and food is scarce.
 However, although there are no guaranteed rabbit proof plants, some plants are less appetizing and more likely to be passed by.

 Plants Rabbits Won’t Eat